Statistikk innhold

 Division for Housing, Property, Spatial and Agricultural Statistics

 County and municipality.
 For the hunting years 2007/08 and 2008/09 figures on municipality level were based on the hunting area where the municipality was responsible for the administration.
 This area may include area in several municipalities.
 Previous years, figures on municipality level were based on hunting taking place within the municipality borders.
 See also 6.1.
 Since the municipality figures for these two years are not comparable from one year to another, the statistics from the hunting year 2008/09 was published at county level.
-As from the hunting year 2009/10, the data will be collected and published on municipality level.
+As from the hunting year 2009/10, the data will be collected and published at municipality level.

 The purpose of these statistics is to show the extent of red deer hunting in Norway.
 Statistics on felled animals date back to 1892.
 Until 1951, the reports were collected from the police and covered all red deer killed, both those that were shot through legal hunting and those that died in other ways, to the extent this was reported.
 After 1952, the statistics only cover red deer legally killed through ordinary hunting.